-This Management Information Circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of the Company for use at the annual general meeting (the "Meeting") of its shareholders to be held on June 2, 2016 at the time and place and for the purposes set forth in the accompanying Notice of the Meeting.
+This Management Information Circular (the "Information Circular") is furnished in connection with the solicitation of proxies by the management of the Company for use at the Annual General Meeting (the "Meeting") of its shareholders to be held on September 12, 2019 at the time and place and for the purposes set forth in the accompanying Notice of the Meeting.
 In this Information Circular, references to "the Company", "we" and "our" refer to Prophecy Development Corp.
-"Common Shares" means the Common shares without par value in the capital of the Company.
+"Common Shares" means the Common Shares without par value in the capital of the Company.

-The Company is utilizing the notice-and-access mechanism (the "Notice-and-Access Provisions"), that came into effect February 11, 2013 for meetings held on or after March 1, 2013, under National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101") and National Instrument 51-102 Continuous Disclosure Obligations ("NI 51-102") for distribution of this Information Circular to non-registered shareholders of the Company.
+The Company is utilizing the notice-and-access mechanism (the "Notice-and-Access Provisions"), that came into effect February 11, 2013 for meetings held on or after March 1, 2013, under National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101") and National Instrument 51-102 Continuous Disclosure Obligations ("NI 51-102") for distribution of this Information Circular to non-Registered Shareholders (as defined herein) of the Company.
 See General Proxy Information - Notice-and-Access for further information.